Foto: travelview - stock.adobe.com

 Regional Park RheinMain

-Frankfurt Rhine-Main is defined by its diversity and while each of the cities and towns has its own cultural heritage, there have been numerous regional projects over the past years to instill a sense of belonging.
-One excellent example of this cooperative spirit is the Regionapark RheinMain.
-Now, over 15 years since it was first launched, Regionalpark RheinMain has evolved into a comprehensive network of parks, gardens, art installations, lakes, picnic areas, castles and much more.
-The park stretches out along 190 kilometers of well-marked routes and incorporates both new and existing attractions.
-Two of the many highlights include the former US Army airfield in Bonames (converted into a park) and a winding bike trail along the historic Hohe Straße.
+Frankfurt Rhine-Main is defined by its diversity, and while each of the cities and towns has its own cultural heritage, there have been numerous regional projects in recent years to create a sense of togetherness.
+An excellent example of this cooperative spirit is the RheinMain Regional Park.
+Now, more than 15 years after its launch, the Regionalpark RheinMain has developed into a comprehensive network of parks, gardens, art installations, lakes, picnic areas, castles and much more.
+The park stretches along 190 kilometres of well-marked trails and includes both new and existing attractions.
+Highlights include the former US Army airfield at Bonames, which has been transformed into a park, and a winding cycle route along the historic Hohe Strasse.

 www.regionalpark-rheinmain.de